Texas Hazard Communication Act

 A. Yes.
-The THCA requires that public employers meet the Act's requirements for labeling, maintenance of Material Safety Data Sheets (MSDSs), training, provision of personal protective equipment, etc., for ANY amount of a hazardous chemical.
+The THCA requires that public employers meet the Act's requirements for labeling, maintenance of Material Safety Data Sheets (MSDSs), now known as Safety Data Sheets (SDSs),training, provision of personal protective equipment, etc., for ANY amount of a hazardous chemical.
 The only thresholds specified in the THCA are those for the Workplace Chemical List, which is a list of all hazardous chemicals which exceed 55 gallons or 500 pounds.

 Q: What are the THCA requirements for chemical container labels?